StachRedeker/LightsGame/README.md

 # LightsGame
 > A modern version of a classic (1972) game: 1D pong.
-But, more importantly: my first PCB!
+But, most importantly: my first PCB!

 As a second year Electrical Engineering student, I wanted to do a project that would show of various skills that I learned during my studies.
 One of the skills is PCB design, for which I followed an extracurricular course.
 I also wanted to use the seven segment displays that I have never worked with before.
 Because at the moment, those were collecting dust in my drawers.